 - 1. What steps can the inspectors take to address the situation of the child domestic workers in the neighborhood? - 2.
 What barriers might they face in gaining access to the girls and getting information from them?
-How can they overcome those barriers? - 3.
+How can they overcome them? - 3.
 What barriers might they face in getting information from the family?
-How can they overcome those barriers? - 4.
+How can they overcome them? - 4.
 How can the inspectors investigate the complaint about abuse, ensure the safe removal of the child if needed, and connect her with supportive services?

-Handout 2.2.1C: Case study on gold mining
+Handout 2.2.1C: Case study on sand mining